jclifford4/SecurePasswordManager/README.md

 ### Configure .my.cnf :
 - Open ***/scripts/.my.cnf***
-- Edit in your database name
+- Edit in your database name if you haven't already.
-- Edit in a location for database backups
+- Edit in a location for database backups.
-  - Preferably in /backups folder
+  - Preferably in /backups folder.
-- Edit where you want to save database backup files
+- Edit where you want to save database backup files.
-- Save the file and close it
+- Save the file and close it.

 ---

 ### Configuration mylogin.cnf :
-- Go to mysql installation files, usually found in:
+- Go to mysql installation files, usually found in :
 ```
 C:\Program Files\MySQL\MySQL Server 8.0\bin\
 ```
 - Open Terminal in the bin directory and paste with your database username :
+- Usually found in ***C:\Program Files\MySQL\MySQL Server 8.0\bin***.
 ```shell
 ./mysql_config_editor set --login-path=client --host=localhost --user={your_username} --password
 ```